Software Engineer or Developer

 5. Database

-What is Database?
-A database is an information set up for easy access, management and updating.
-Computer databases typically store aggregations of data records or files that contain sales transactions, customer data, financials and product information.
+What is a Database?
+A database is an information set up for easy access, management, and updating.
+Computer databases typically store aggregations of data records or files that contain sales transactions, customer data, financials, and product information.

 6. Version Control Tools

 What are Version Control Tools?
-VCSs have sometimes known as SCM (Source Code Management) tools or RCS (Revision Control System).
+VCSs are sometimes known as SCM (Source Code Management) tools or RCS (Revision Control System).
 One of the most popular VCS tools in use today is called Git.
-Git is a Distributed VCS, a category known as DVCS; more on that later.
-Like many of the most popular VCS systems available today, Git is free and open source.
+Git is a Distributed VCS, a category known as DVCS; more later.
+Like many popular VCS systems, Git is free and open-source.

 7. CI/CD Tools